 What to Look for When Purchasing a New Car

 Many newer cars also come equipped with backup cameras that allow drivers to see behind them while reversing.
 These systems also usually come with audible warnings that go off when another object is sensed behind the car.
-A similar system, made up of radar and cameras can also warn drivers who are initiating a lane change, but have a car in their blind spot.
+A similar system, made up of radar and cameras can also warn drivers who are initiating a lane change on a road in the Atlanta area, but have a car in their blind spot.
 Often, this warning takes the form of a beeping sound or a flashing light on the side mirror.Seat Belts

-Seat belts have also become safer than ever.
+Seat belts have also become safer than ever, as our lawyers recognize.
 This is in large part due to a few key changes in design.
 For instance, many new cars are equipped with inflatable seat belts, which expand during impact and so help spread the force over a wider area of a person’s chest.
 This in turn helps protect the ribs and lungs of more fragile passengers.
-Most seat belts also come with pretensioners, which cause seat belts to retract after a car decelerates, reducing the impact on the passenger’s chest.Contact an Experienced Pike County Car Accident Lawyer for a Free Consultation
+Most seat belts also come with pretensioners, which cause seat belts to retract after a car decelerates, reducing the impact on the passenger’s chest.Contact an Experienced Car Accident Lawyer in Atlanta for a Free Consultation

 Car accidents can take an extreme physical, emotional, and financial toll on victims, so if you live in Meansville or somewhere else in Pike County and you sustained an injury as a result of another person’s negligence, please contact us at the Angell Law Firm, LLC by calling (770) 217-4954 to speak with a dedicated attorney today.
 We can also advise you on what to look for when purchasing a new car.